Pupil premium arrangements

 - Providing breakfast to students who arrive to school early to ensure they are ready to face the day once school begins.

-Our next Pupil Premium strategy review is on Wednesday 31st January 2018.
+Our next Pupil Premium strategy review is in August 2018.
 This allows the Academy to reflect on how well pupil premium students have achieved after performance tables have been ratified and will allow us to ensure that the support we provide and expenditure of the Pupil Premium budget is value for money and leads to great outcomes for our students.